-The Health Career Ladder (HCL) has entered its 10th year as a unique multi-institutional formal alliance of WesternU with Pomona Unified School District, Sherman Indian High School & Anahuacalmecac International University Preparatory of North America, fostering a unique program empowering students and parents to become health professionals “from our community, for our community”, as well as to promote health lifestyles in a population with epidemic levels of lifestyle-related diseases endemic to Pomona.
+For more than a decade, the Health Career Ladder (HCL) has proudly stood as a formal, collaborative alliance between WesternU, Pomona Unified School District, Sherman Indian High School, and Anawakalmekak International University Preparatory of North America.
+This exceptional program has been instrumental in empowering both students and parents on their journey toward becoming healthcare professionals, “from our community for our community”.
+Additionally, it plays a vital role in promoting healthier lifestyles within a population that faces the challenges of lifestyle-related diseases, which have reached epidemic proportions in Pomona.
 The Health Career Ladder is an umbrella that encompasses the Pomona Health Career Ladder, American Indian Health Career Ladder, and Lebanon Health Career Ladder.
 Our collaborative has created a network and pathways to assist parents and students in becoming physicians, dentists, nurses, physical therapists, pharmacists, physician assistants and a range of other health professionals.

 This collaborative mounts multiple elements of programming, including monthly Academies running six simultaneous classrooms, with an average of 400 participants.
 The cornerstone of this effort has been Parent Plenary sessions, focusing on health and wellness, well as providing a roadmap for parents to help their children to become college graduates and health professionals.
 Simultaneous Spanish translation and childcare has always been offered to allow parents to fully participate and feel comfortable with the opportunities for health and education offered in their community.
 Over 45% of our parents regularly opt to use the translation and this has become a conduit for spirited engagement.
 While parents are in their dedicated session, students engage in hands-on learning about science and health professions to build their skills and interest.
 We have the pleasure of having a member of one of our earliest PHCL classes who joined us in 7th grade; she attended the public Palomares Health Sciences Academy, Pitzer college and is now matriculating with us in our College of Optometry this fall.